 What’s the concept?
 What’s the angle?
-How can we accurately and humorously get the point across without using too many swear words or making a childish dick joke?
+How can we accurately and humorously get the point across without using too many swear words or making an immature joke?
 Those are the questions we usually ask ourselves when starting to write a review.
 And there’s always an answer.
 Every restaurant has some sort of dining version of an Aesop’s fable to tell.
-But Giant isn’t every restaurant, so let’s get straight to the facts: Giant is an American restaurant, it's f*cking excellent, and you need to eat here.
+But Giant isn’t every restaurant, so let’s get straight to the facts: Giant is an American restaurant, it’s f*cking excellent, and you need to eat here.

 There’s no angle, no shtick, no story, just a swear word for emphasis because it’s deserved.
 If you’re planning a date, dinner with the parents, or eating with a small group of friends who appreciate great food, Giant is the place to do it.
 There’s a lot of energy here, and it translates into the food and experience as a whole.

 If you liked the old Nightwood in Pilsen, then you’re going to love Giant.
 It’s the follow-up restaurant in Logan Square from the same guy, and this time he’s teamed up with some new friends.
 The most impressive part of Giant is the fact all of the dishes are created equal.
 Rather than one or two outstanding things, Giant rolls out hit, after hit, after hit.
 It’s like the original Now That’s What I Call Music!, but instead of going from The Backstreet Boys, to Hansen’s MMMBop, to K-Ci & JoJo, you go from uni shooters, to waffle fries and crab salad, to al dente pastas more perfect than Nick Carter’s hair.

 Boring items like broccoli are made interesting with lemon, yogurt, and thai chili oil, creating the perfect balance of hot and cold.
 And while classic American dishes like baby back ribs seem out of place, one bite of their tender, spicy, and smoky goodness will make you a believer.